|

 About the Artist

-John Frederick Kensett earned great praise for his
+John Frederick Kensett earned great praise

 The Hudson River School